 - Garlic - Garlic is an aromatic that adds flavor to the tomato mixture.

 - Cherry tomatoes - Cherry tomatoes are small tomatoes that are sweet and juicy.
-They are rich in vitamins and lycopene, which help fight free radicals.

 - Burrata - Burrata is a soft, flavorful Italian cheese.
 It has a mozzarella-like exterior and is filled with stracciatella, a creamy cheese.